kalanaS95/Light-Weight-DIFT/README.md

 **Networking both computers through VirtualBox**

-1. First click on the view from the attacker's perspective virtual computer and then click on the setting button on the top of the window
+1. First click on the view from the adversary's perspective virtual computer and then click on the setting button on the top of the window